redbtc/redbtc.org/flows/applications/github-donations.md

 image: /img/og-images/btcpay-github.png
 ---

-This flow creates a donation page enabling backers to make Bitcoin donations as GitHub users and automatically get added to Backers lists on your GitHub repo's readme, docs and homepage.
+This flow creates a donation page enabling GitHub users to make Bitcoin donations and automatically get added to Backers lists on your GitHub repo's readme, docs and homepage.

 Other features include:

-- Multiple projects with separate lists of backers, on a single BTCPay Server store
+- Multiple projects with separate lists of backers, using a single BTCPay Server store
 - Backers lists can be sorted by donation amount or time
 - Avatar sizes customizable via url
-- Anonymous donations
+- Anonymous donations without GitHub account

 ## Live Demo